FBI: Baseball shooter had list of 6 names

 Story highlights

-- The man who carried out the attack, James Hodgkinson, 66, from Belleville, Illinois, was shot dead by police
+- James Hodgkinson, 66, from Belleville, Illinois, was shot dead by police

 - Law enforcement officials said that the investigation into the attack is still active